Nicola Frith (AHRC Leadership Fellow (2013-15) and AHRC Research Networking Grant (2017-19))

 Project activity

-My research investigates the work of Francophone activist organizations that are engaging with the legacies of slavery in the present day.
-Since 2014, I began to focus more closely on the important question of reparations for Afrikan enslavement.
-Developing out of my work in postcolonial and memory studies, this research has been awarded two external AHRC grants.
+My research investigates the work of activist organizations that are engaging with the legacies of slavery in the present day and the question of reparations for African enslavement.
+Developing out of my work in postcolonial and memory studies, this research has been awarded three AHRC grants to-date and has generated an impact case study.

 From 2013-15, I held an AHRC early career Leadership Fellowship for a project entitled ‘Mapping Memories of Slavery: Commemoration, Community and Identity in Contemporary France’.
-This project has mapped activist networks within the French Republic and foregrounds the complex and creative responses of citizen groups as they engage culturally and politically with the afterlives of the history of slavery.
-It has resulted in a public report and website entitled 'Cartographie des Mémoires de l'Esclavage' (https://www.mmoe.llc.ed.ac.uk), as well as book chapters, an edited collection and several journal articles.
+This project mapped activist networks within the French Republic and foregrounded the complex and creative responses of citizen groups as they engage culturally and politically with the afterlives of the history of slavery.
+It resulted in a public report and website entitled 'Cartographie des Mémoires de l'Esclavage' (https://www.mmoe.llc.ed.ac.uk), book chapters, an edited collection and several journal articles.
+My single-authored monograph entitled Legacies of Slavery in the French Republic: Politics, Activism, Reparation will be coming out with Liverpool University Press in 2024.

-Since 2017, I have held an AHRC Research Networking grant entitled 'Reparations for Slavery: From Theory to Praxis' in collaboration with Professor Joyce Hope Scott (Boston University).
-This project is dedicated to challenging the socio-political myths that surround the concept of reparations, specifically where the European-led enslavement and trafficking in Afrikan peoples is concerned.
-In addition to publications, this has resulted in the co-founding of the International Network of Scholars and Activists for Afrikan Reparations (INOSAAR) (https://www.inosaar.llc.ed.ac.uk).
+From 2017-19, I held an AHRC Research Networking grant entitled 'Reparations for Slavery: From Theory to Praxis' in collaboration with Professor Joyce Hope Scott (Boston University) and reparationists Esther Stanford-Xosei and Kofi Muwali Klu (co-founders of the Pan-Afrikan Reparations Coalition in Europe, PARCOE).
+This project was dedicated to challenging the socio-political myths that surround the concept of reparations, specifically where the European-led enslavement and trafficking in Afrikan peoples is concerned.
+In addition to publications, this has resulted in the co-founding of the International Network of Scholars and Activists for Afrikan Reparations (INOSAAR) (https://www.inosaar.llc.ed.ac.uk) and the publication of a report (https://www.inosaar.llc.ed.ac.uk/en/global-report-2019) in 2019.

 Past project grants